witt3rd/python-ray/_sources/landing-page.md

-# Learning Ray

-## The Cloud Native Distributed Computing Platform
+# The Cloud Native Distributed Computing Platform

 1. A simple and flexible framework for distributed cloud computing
    - Simple: simple annotation to make functions & classes distribute.